 The instructor will use WiFi Explorer Pro v3 (MacOS only) for instruction.

-- If you are using MacOS Catalina, please upgrade to the latest version (due to Wi-Fi bug fixes).
-If you are using a MacBook Pro 2018 (15-inch), contact me for additional information, as these models have WiFi hardware deficiencies.
+- If you are using a MacBook Pro 2018 (15-inch), contact me for additional information, as these models have WiFi hardware deficiencies.

-- Each of these three scanners have a 7-day, fully-functional trial.
+- WiFi Explorer Pro v3 has an integrated 7-day trial license.
 If you plan to wait until after the course to purchase the software, then please allow at least enough time during the 7-day trial for the completion of the course.

 Wi-Fi networks can be complicated.
 The 802.11 protocol is complicated.
 Understanding how to use inexpensive WLAN scanning tools to quickly and efficiently assess and remediate the first 80% of WLAN connectivity, performance, and security problems will save your organization an enormous amount of time and money.
 This course pays for itself the very first time your WLAN experiences a problem due to best-practice misconfiguration.
 If you are a consultant, this course will make you more money than any other in the Wi-Fi market.
 In this course you will combine knowledge of the 802.11 protocol, RF spectrum, amazing new WLAN scanning tools, and detailed troubleshooting processes.
 This course is 75% lab time, uses the newest analysis tools, and guarantees to catapult you forward in WLAN troubleshooting in only two days.